rahulnyk/fountain-pen/README.md

 npm run dev
 ```

+### Step 3:

 Open http://localhost:3000/editor in your browser.

-This is what it should look like.
+The editor should look like this.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./public/interface_dark.png">